boltops-tools/lono/docs/_docs/ce-vs-pro.md

 ## Lono Pro Addon: Code Import and Convert Commands

 Lono features a powerful DSL to build CloudFormation templates.
-The Lono DSL builds on top of the CloudFormation declarative nature and allows you to write **Infrastructure as Code, not Infrastructure as configuration**.
+The Lono DSL builds on top of the CloudFormation declarative nature and allows you to write **Infrastructure as Code**.
 The Lono DSL results in more maintainable code.

 Most CloudFormation templates in the wild are written in JSON or YAML though.

-The `lono code convert` and `lono code import` commands allow you to take JSON or YAML templates and convert it to the Lono DSL code.
-The conversion process should get you 80% of the way there.
-It saves you engineering time.
+The [lono code convert](https://lono.cloud/reference/lono-code-convert/) and [lono code import](https://lono.cloud/reference/lono-code-import/) commands allow you to take JSON or YAML templates and convert it to the Lono DSL code.
+The conversion process saves you engineering time writing it yourself.

 Currently, the lono-pro addon is provided at no cost.
 In the future, access will be provided to only BoltOps Pro customers.